 Rather than turning to video games and television for entertainment though, I gathered up my younger three children for a quick kitchen lesson on how to make salt dough.

 While they think making and playing with this salt dough recipe is all fun and games, they’re actually learning a whole slew of valuable skills — like brushing up on their math, how to measure solids and liquids, and what happens when you mix certain ingredients, just to name a few.

 And with only three ingredients — flour, salt and water — this simple salt dough recipe is the perfect intro to kitchen basics.
-Luckily, I picked up some fresh flour and salt at Walmart earlier this week in anticipation of a rainy day!
+Luckily, I picked up some inexpensive fresh flour and salt at the grocery store earlier this week in anticipation of a rainy day!

 I gave Camden the job of measuring out the flour, showing her how to level it off for a consistent measurement.